magehost/vagrant/DEVELOP.md

     cd ~/Code/vagrant
     open parallels/magehostdev.pro.pvm

-### Open VirtualBox/VMware master image in VirtualBox

-    cd ~/Code/vagrant
-    open virtualbox.vmwarevm/magehostdev.pro.vbox

-### Open VirtualBox/VMware master image in VMware Fusion

-    cd ~/Code/vagrant
-    open virtualbox.vmwarevm/magehostdev.pro.vmx

 ### Parallels to VirtualBox/VMware image

-**WORK IN PROGRESS**

 The Parallels disk needs to be one .hds file, not multiple.
+If you have multiple you need to remove snapshots.
-If you have multiple you can mount the current disk and a new disk in another VM and use `dd` to clone there.
+If you then still have multiple you can mount the current disk and a new disk in another VM and use `dd` to clone there.

     {
         cd ~/Code/vagrant